-The Specialist Family Violence Organisational Standards (SOS), and the Family Violence Entry to Expert Capability Framework (E2E), have been designed to help organisations and workforces improve their ability to respond to family violence safely and effectively.
+The Family Violence Entry to Expert Capability Framework (E2E), and the Specialist Family Violence Organisational Standards (SOS) have been designed to help organisations and workforces to improve their ability to respond to family violence safely and effectively.
 How they do this should also be guided by the moemoeā, whanongo pono and tukunga iho of Te Aorerekura.

 In this way, we can collectively achieve the third shift of Te Aorerekura: Towards increasingly skilled, culturally competent and sustainable workforces.
-We can change the experience of the people and families and whānau impacted by, and the people who use violence.
+We can change the experience of the people, families and whānau impacted by, and the people who use violence.

-Te Hau Tangata, The National Strategy for Eliminating Violence, developed by Interim Te Rōpū in 2020 guides these frameworks:
+Te Hau Tangata, The National Strategy for Eliminating Violence, developed by Interim Te Rōpū in 2020 also guides these frameworks:

 "Te Hau Tangata: The sacred breath of humanity.

 Refers to the unique human spirit within each of us.
 It speaks of both the individual and the collective wellbeing of humanity.

-Just as Hau Whenua and Hau Moana are about people and their relationship to the land and ocean environments, respectively, Te Hau Tangata is about people and their relationships to and with each other.
+Just as Hau Whenua and Hau Moana are about people and their relationship to the land and ocean environments, respectively,

+Te Hau Tangata is about people and their relationships to and with each other.
 Creating a nation intolerant of violence and a society prepared to enact collective action to address violence."

-The SOS, and the E2E, have been developed with the contributions of many individuals, the specialist sector and communities over a period of three years.
-The contributions are deeply valued, with the voices combining together to create resources to support specialist and other organisations, and honour and promote learning for all practitioners working in family violence roles.
+The E2E, and the SOS, have been developed with the contributions of many individuals, the specialist sector and communities over a period of three years.
+The contributions are deeply valued, with the voices combining together to create resources that support specialist and other organisations, and honour and promote learning for all practitioners working in family violence roles.

-Developing the standards
+Developing the capability framework